 Your manager just told you that you "need to be more of a team player."
 What does that even mean?
 Should you talk more in meetings?
 Volunteer for projects?
 Stop eating lunch alone?
 Vague feedback like this is why most workplace feedback fails.
 It sounds helpful but gives the person nothing specific to act on.

-This guide covers how the SBI feedback model works, when to use it, and how to adapt it for every workplace scenario.
-You'll find 10+ ready-to-use examples, a comparison with other feedback frameworks, and a practical template you can start using this week.
-Whether you manage a team of five or 50, this is the feedback skill that makes every other people skill easier.
+This independent guide covers how SBI works, when to use it, and how to adapt it for common workplace scenarios.
+You'll find practical examples, a comparison with related feedback frameworks, and a reusable template you can start using this week.
+FeedbackPulse is not affiliated with the Center for Creative Leadership.

 What is the SBI feedback model?